Jump to content

 The Fork

-While a staple off the trail, very rarely have I found myself longing for a fork on the trail.
+While a staple off the trail, very rarely have I found myself longing for a fork when it comes to camp cutlery on the trail.
 Only on those few times I've cooked something more extravagant like steak the first night out has a fork been desirable, but steak on the trail or something similar is a rare, special occasion event indeed.
 In fact, while I have taken the lightest fork in the kitchen drawer backpacking a couple times, I’ve never purchased a dedicated backpacking fork, and hence no photo here.
 However, MSR makes a very nice titanium fork and spoon set that is worth a look if you desire a more complete backcountry cutlery set.

 The Spork

-REI Titanium Spork
+Titanium Backpacking / Camping Spork

 The Knife